morungos/morungos.github.io/_posts/2024-07-05-how-to-test-your-kitten.md

 I admit, I was fascinated at the workshop.
 I was constantly surprised by the richness of the theorization coming from the testers, especially on the details of the language coming out of these large language models.
 All of them[^AllTesters].
-Although I was probably less surprised by Michael Bolton and James Bach doing this, because I know they've been deeply influenced by sociology.
+Although I was maybe less surprised by Michael Bolton and James Bach doing this, because I know they've been deeply influenced by sociology.
 They're *always* peeling away the layers of language, why should I be surprised they do this with AI and its communications?
+They're putting together some very good ways of assessing systems including AIs, and if you need people to assess your systems, you should definitely talk to them.

 [^AllTesters]: I am inspired by all the people at the workshop: James Bach, Jon
     Bach, Bernie Berger, Michael Bolton, Julie Caboutin, Alexander Carlsson, Nate Custer, Ben